BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

 * meigenii_5: issues:  peak_hom: 23; peak_het: -1.
 Wat.
 Will need to look into this
 * dalmanni_6: similar issues, but also will not generate an assembly, rerruning to double check
   - forums suggested this was due to low coverage, but my coverage extimate of 59 suggests this isn't the case
+  - now re running a very old hifiasm script that worked initially, this may help me narrow down the issue - forgot to add enough memory cause I am stupid, rerunning again.

 # Cleaning Assemblies
 * The current plan is to remove contamination using blobtoolkit, then remove duplicated haplotypes using purge_dups